alaunal/gulp-starterkit-nunjucks/README.md

 	if you want the results of the static compile to be used in another directory or project, we provide a few easy steps to copy all files and directories that are in the `static` directory to the directory that you want to paste.

-	- duplicate the `path.config` file and rename it to `path.config.js`
+	- duplicate the `path.config.dump` file and rename it to `path.config.js`
 	- open the `path.config.js` file, then you can adjust the directory destination you want to paste by filling in the `path` in the` DIR_TOCOPY` variable.
 	- untuk proses penggabungan direktori static, anda dapat menggunakan run script:
 		```